-Revenue from crop insurance proceeds is recorded when the amount of and the right to receive the payment can be reasonably determined.
-The Company recorded agribusiness revenues from crop insurance proceeds of \$54,000, \$74,000 and \$83,000 in fiscal years 2018, 2017 and 2016, respectively.
+Revenue from crop insurance proceeds is recorded when the amount can be reasonably determined and upon establishment of the present right to payment.
+The Company recorded agribusiness revenues from crop insurance proceeds of \$2,311,000, \$54,000 and \$74,000 in fiscal years 2019, 2018 and 2017, respectively.

-Rental operations revenue - Minimum rental revenues are generally recognized on a straight-line basis over the respective initial lease term.
+Rental Operations Revenue - Minimum rental revenues are generally recognized on a straight-line basis over the respective initial lease term.
 Contingent rental revenues are contractually defined as to the percentage of rent received by the Company and are based on fees collected by the lessee.
 Such revenues are recognized when actual results, based on collected fees reported by the tenant, are received.
 The Company's rental arrangements generally require payment on a monthly or quarterly basis.